joetannenbaum/terminalia/README.md

 );
 ```

-Instead of just passing a simple array as the `items` argument, you can choose to pass in a nested array or collection using the `Choices` helper.
+Instead of just passing a simple array as the `choices` argument, you can choose to pass in a nested array or collection using the `Choices` helper.
 This allows you to specify a label and a value for each item in the list.
 The label will be displayed to the user, and the value(s) will be returned when the user selects the item.

 ```php
 use Terminalia\Helpers\Choices;